Joe Brainard's Art

 With chapters by:

-This book will be released in print by Edinburgh University Press in April, 2019.
+This book will be published with Edinburgh University Press in April, 2019.

 This Digital Humanities project offers a digital archive devoted to presenting its general user with a sense of the literal density of urban places.
 Stanza is a user-friendly app ultimately aiming to engage the public in a sense of the literariness of places.
 Stanza (Italian, after all, for “the places one stands in”) integrates geo-tagged information with GPS technology to smoothly present its pedestrian with a sense of the poetry of their environment.
 In 2017, this project was generously awarded a seed grant by Florida Atlantic University's South Florida Cultures Platform.